weathertopper/budget-abacus/README.md

 - ~~Add area in each step for error report~~
 - Add info pop-ups to headers
 - Add Setup section to this README
-- DO THE MATH! calculate catagory totals, report in step 5, and download results
+- DO THE MATH! calculate category totals, report in step 5, and download results

 I plan on doing the UI first because it's easier.
 This includes the dynamic and download bits.
 Then I'll add functionality.